 However, there is a bit of a catch 22 here.
 The Edge 520 is not optimized for navigation.
 So you need to first download a course to it, from Garmin Connect, or Strava (if you have a Strava premium account).
 Then you can use your Edge 520 and Garmin Varia Vision to be directed, and it’s pretty magic.
 PLUS, the Garmin Varia Vision has an integrated vibration motor.
 This really works well for me, as I often don’t hear the beeps (is my hearing failing too?).
 And seeing the visual prompt via the Garmin Varia Vision is really great.

-Of course, it’s even better if you have a Garmin Edge 1000, as that is optimized for navigation.
-You just select your destination, and the Garmin Edge 1000 will figure out a route and tell you how to get there.
+Of course, it’s even better if you have a Garmin Edge 1030 or 830, as both of those are optimized for navigation.
+You just select your destination, and the Garmin Edge 1030 or 830 will figure out a route and tell you how to get there.

 Quality of the display on the Garmin Varia Vision